mui/material-ui/docs/src/pages/customization/typography/typography.md

 > ⚠️ Changing the font size can harm accessibility ♿️.
 Most browsers agreed on the default size of 16 pixels, but the user can change it.
 For instance, someone with an impaired vision could have set their browser’s default font size to something larger.

-An `htmlFontSize` theme property is provided for this use case, which tells Material-UI what the font-size on the `<html>` element is.
+The `theme.typography.htmlFontSize` property is provided for this use case, which tells Material-UI what the font-size on the `<html>` element is.
 This is used to adjust the `rem` value so the calculated font-size always match the specification.